kg-praveen/retailServices/README.md

 4) Navigate to the created app folder

 ### Install dependencies
-1) Assuming that node and npm is installed, execure comman `npm install`.
-This would generate console log similar like below
+1) Assuming that node and npm is installed, execure comman `npm install`.This would generate console log similar like below:

 ```
 added 335 packages from 279 contributors and audited 335 packages in 3.287s